OssielAg/Nook-iin/README.md

 ### 8. Publications

-This section lists the scientific articles and conference papers directly related to the development, implementation, and capabilities of **Nook’iin**.
+This section lists the scientific articles and conference papers directly related to the development, implementation, and capabilities of **Nookiin**.

-- [1] Aguilar-Spindola O., Sánchez‑Ochoa F. *Nook’iin: Software para la construcción de heteroestructuras 3D multicapa*, *(in preparation)*.
+- [1] Aguilar-Spindola O., Sánchez‑Ochoa F. *Nookiin: Software para la construcción de heteroestructuras 3D multicapa*, *(in preparation)*.
 - [[2](https://doi.org/10.1039/D5CP00337G)] Aguilar‑Spíndola O., Rubio‑Ponce A., López‑Urías F., Sánchez‑Ochoa F. *Electronic and optical properties in helical trilayer graphene under compression*, **Phys.
 Chem.
 Chem.
 Phys.
 27**, 11541–11550 (2025).
 DOI: 10.1039/D5CP00337G

-## 9. Publications Utilizing Nook’iin
+## 9. Publications Utilizing Nookiin

-Below are peer-reviewed works, theses, or preprints from independent research groups that use **Nook’iin** as part of their methodology.
-If you used Nook’iin in your work, feel free to submit a pull request or contact the authors to have your work listed here.
+Below are peer-reviewed works, theses, or preprints from independent research groups that use **Nookiin** as part of their methodology.
+If you used Nookiin in your work, feel free to submit a pull request or contact the authors to have your work listed here.

 - [[1](https://doi.org/10.1039/D5CP00337G)] Aguilar‑Spíndola O., Rubio‑Ponce A., López‑Urías F., Sánchez‑Ochoa F. *Electronic and optical properties in helical trilayer graphene under compression*, **Phys.
 Chem.
 Chem.
 Phys.
 27**, 11541–11550 (2025).
 DOI: 10.1039/D5CP00337G
 ---

 ### Contact
-**Nook'iin** was created by **Ossiel Aguilar-Spíndola**.
+**Nookiin** was created by **Ossiel Aguilar-Spíndola**.
 - **Contact email:** OssielAE@ciencias.unam.mx
 - **ORCID:** [0009-0002-8229-8543](https://orcid.org/0009-0002-8229-8543)
 ---